cinoti/helloworld/README.md

 lower frequencies, so if a super low frequency were selected as the basis for some measurement, then it will be off, from the expectation.

-Implicit as a function of time.
+As a function of time.
 $\lambda_(t+1) = \lambda_t+(\gamma C / \lambda_t  )$